Scotch-Irish Americans: U.S. presidents

-Many presidents of the United States have ancestral links to Ulster, including three whose parents were born in Ulster.
-Three presidents had at least one parent born in Ulster: Andrew Jackson, James Buchanan and Chester Arthur.
+Many presidents of the United States have ancestral links to Ulster.
+Three presidents had at least one parent born in Ulster: Andrew Jackson, James Buchanan and Chester A. Arthur.
 The Irish Protestant vote in the U.S. has not been studied as much as that of the Catholic Irish.
 In the 1820s and 1830s, Jackson supporters emphasized his Irish background, as did supporters of James Knox Polk, but since the 1840s it has been uncommon for a Protestant politician in America to be identified as Irish, but rather as "Scotch-Irish".
 In Canada, by contrast, Irish Protestants remained a cohesive political force well into the 20th century, identified with the then Conservative Party of Canada and especially with the Orange Institution, although this is less evident in today's politics.

-More than one-third of all U.S. presidents had substantial ancestral origins in the northern province of Ireland (Ulster).
+More than one-third of all U.S. presidents had substantial ancestral origins in the Ulster.
 President Bill Clinton spoke proudly of that fact, and his own ancestral links with the province, during his two visits to Ulster.
-Like most U.S. citizens, most U.S. presidents are the result of a "melting pot" of ancestral origins.

-Clinton is one of at least seventeen Chief Executives descended from emigrants to the United States from Ulster.
+Clinton is one of at least seventeen presidents descended from immigrants from Ulster.
 While many of the presidents have typically Ulster-Scots surnames – Jackson, Johnson, McKinley, Wilson – others, such as Roosevelt and Cleveland, have links which are less obvious.